Kavin-Antony/Smart-Contract-Based-Legal-Consensus-System/README.md

-# Smart Contract Based-Legal Consensus using Blockchain
+# Smart Contract Based-Legal Consensus System using Blockchain

 ## 📌 Project Overview
 "Decentralized Legal Consensus using Blockchain" is a blockchain-based system that enables transparent, trustless, and secure legal consensus mechanisms.
 It leverages **smart contracts** and **decentralized governance** to facilitate legal agreements, dispute resolution, and contract enforcement.